francopelaez/gotowebinar6/README.md

-# GotoWebinar API wrapper for Laravel
+# GotoWebinar API wrapper for Laravel (Laravel 6 Compatible)

 This package is a GotoWebinar API service wrapper and facade for Laravel 5.4+.